San Francisco 49ers vs. Seattle Seahawks NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - The 49ers are winless ATS (0-1) as 3-point favorites or more at home.

-- The Seahawks are unbeaten ATS (1-0) as 3-point underdogs or more away from home.
+- The Seahawks are unbeaten ATS (1-0) away from home as 3-point underdogs or more.

 Powered by Data Skrive.